 Porokeratosis ptychotropica is a rare form of porokeratosis that was first described in 1995.
 It presents as scaly or warty patches on the buttocks .

-Men are 9 times more affected by porokeratosis ptychotropica than women.
-The average age of onset is 46.7 years (the reported age range is 27–84 years) .
+Men are nine times more affected by porokeratosis ptychotropica than women, and the average age of onset is 46.7 years (the reported age range is 27–84 years) .

-With other variants of porokeratosis a genetic predisposition has been described.
-No genetic predisposition is known for porokeratosis ptychotopica, possibly due to its rareness .
+With other variants of porokeratosis, a genetic predisposition has been described; however, no genetic predisposition is known for porokeratosis ptychotropica, possibly due to its rareness .

-Porokeratosis ptychotopica presents as warty or scaly plaques on the buttocks.
+Porokeratosis ptychotropica presents as warty or scaly plaques on the buttocks.

 The differential diagnosis of porokeratosis ptychotropica includes:

-There is no known cure for porokeratosis ptychotopica and the results of treatment are generally disappointing.
+There is no known cure for porokeratosis ptychotropica, and the results of treatment are generally disappointing.
 The appearance may improve with the following measures: